ESDRobotics/Donut/README.md

-# Lego3
+# Donut
-Repo for programs for Lego3 robot.
+This repo contains the code for Donut, our Lego robot for the head to head rounds.